Countries

 France

-+ Unrivalled choice of big, high mountains with efficient lift networks
++ Unrivalled choice of big, high mountains with extensive lift networks

 + Generally reliable snow, thanks to high-altitude resorts and extensive snowmaking